YihuaJerry/EventVAD/README.md

      conda activate score
      python evaluate.py
      ```
-   - This will compute the overall AUC score.

 **Note**: Ensure that the UCF-Crime and XD-Violence datasets are prepared and placed in the appropriate directories (e.g., `src/event_seg/videos` for input videos).